keikaloustian/investment-calculator/README.md

 - [x] Create loading indicator to be displayed while asset price is being fetched

 ### Known issues:
+* Adding more than one of same asset causes the "Encountered two children with the same key" warning (thus Further Idea #3)
 * Ticker Tape 3rd party widget causing SameSite cookie attribute page error
 * Ticker tape showing "Access Denied!" when cold starting the page